polycopter/asciimg/README.md

 #### StructuralSimilarityFitStrategy

 The structural similarity (SSIM) index algorithm claims to reproduce human perception and its aim is to improve on traditional methods like MSE.
-Uou can read more on <a href="http://en.wikipedia.org/wiki/Structural_similarity">Wikipedia</a> if you want to know more.
+You can read more on <a href="http://en.wikipedia.org/wiki/Structural_similarity">Wikipedia</a> if you want to know more.
 I experimented a bit with it and implemented a version that seemed to produce the best results for this case.

 ### AsciiConverter<T>